Reserve Your Spot with Confidence! Full Refunds with 24 Hrs Notice. Reschedule at any point, even after tour, if space allows!

 TAKE A TAXI

-Outside of the airport terminal, dispatchers are waiting to get you into a car and head to your destination without too much waiting or hassles.
+Outside of the O'Hare baggage claim on the curb level, dispatchers are waiting to get you into a car and head to your destination without too much waiting or hassle.

-From O’Hare International, the taxi fare will be approximately $50 + tip and should take about 35 minutes.
+From O’Hare International, the taxi fare will be approximately $50-$65 + tip and should take about 35 minutes to get downtown.

 If you choose to travel with one additional passenger, there is a flat rate of $24 per person for shared taxis.

-Visit the City of Chicago’s taxi passenger information page for details on calculating the cost from the airport to your final destination.
+Visit the O'hare's taxi passenger information page for details on calculating the cost from the airport to your final destination.

-Speaking of shared rides, you can also use a rideshare service such as Uber or Lyft to get from either airport to downtown Chicago.
+Speaking of shared rides, a popular option for many travelers, myself included, is a rideshare service such as Uber or Lyft to get from O'hare airport to downtown Chicago.

-This service will set you back about $30-$40 from O’Hare International Airport.
+This service on average costs me $35-$50 from O’Hare International Airport.

-This section lists the two places you can easily find transportation discounts.
+In this section I list the two places you can easily find transportation deals.

-Before you choose a transfer service, you may want to check sites like Groupon and Living Social to see if they are currently offering any deals on airport transfers from O’Hare to downtown Chicago.
+Before I choose a transfer service, I like to check sites like Groupon and Living Social to see if they are currently offering any deals on airport transfers from O’Hare to downtown Chicago.

 Tourist Passes

-While there aren’t any passes that include transfers from the airport to the city center, it’s worth noting that you can use a tourist pass to save money on several popular activities in Chicago.
+While there aren’t any passes that include transfers from the airport to the downtown Loop, it’s worth noting that you can use a tourist pass to save money on several popular activities in Chicago once you arrive!

 If you’re visiting on vacation or you have some time to explore the city, these services could be a great way to ensure you stick to a budget.